Loading image...Kiro

 bash

-kiro-cli --agent create my-agent
+kiro-cli agent create --name my-agent

 This will guide you through the setup process and create a configuration file at ~/.kiro/agents/my-agent.json.